 In addition to the composite services, the municipalities receive additional budget funds from the state budget.
 They are used, for example, to finance financial allocations and the state share of hospital financing, as well as, in some cases, needs allocations or stabilization assistance, allocations for municipal building construction measures and allocations to the districts.

 The primary source of revenue for counties, the county levy, is provided by the county municipalities in each county.
 The districts' main source of revenue, the district levy, is raised by the districts from the counties and independent municipalities in the territory of the respective district.
 Through the county and district levy, the counties and districts participate indirectly in the tax revenues of the municipalities.

 The counties and independent municipalities participate in half of the hospital financing via the hospital levy.

 The federal government provides funding for public transport investments eligible for support under the GVFG (for more details, see below).
 In 2022, the Free State is expected to receive 55 million euros.

 In addition, the Free State of Bavaria can draw on a total of around 295 million euros from the Hospital Structural Fund set up by the federal government from the liquidity reserve of the Health Fund in accordance with Section 12a of the Hospital Financing Act (KHG) in the years 2019 to 2024 to co-finance certain structural improvement projects in hospital care.

-Benefits of municipal financial equalization (Where do the funds go?)
+Benefits of the municipal financial equalization scheme (Where do the funds go?)